Ismail-AlJubbah/docker-bamboo-6.1-agent-android/README.md

     ```bash
     docker logs bamboo-base-agent
     ```
-# Configure
+# Configure Build Plan:
-After approving the agent request, on Agents -> Online Remote Agent, click on the agnet name and follow the following steps to configure autodetected capability of building apk:
-1. Edit Shared Capability, Add capability and enter the following values:
-	a.
-Capability type: Executable
-	b.
-Type: Command
-	c.
-Executable label: sdkchecker
-	d.
-Path: /usr/bin/sdkchecker
-2. Go to Configure Plan in your plan settings, in Task, click Add task, select Command, and enter the following values, after saving it move it to the top of the list:
-	a.
-Task description: sdkchecker
-	b.
-Executable: sdkchecker

-After approving the agent request, on Agents -> Online Remote Agent, click on the agnet name and follow the following steps to configure Gradle Wrapper:
-1. Edit Shared Capability, Add capability and enter the following values:
-        a.
-Capability type: Executable
-        b.
-Type: Command
-        c.
-Executable label: gradelw
-        d.
-Path: ./gradlew
-2. Go to Configure Plan in your plan settings, in Task, click Add task, select Command, and enter the following values:
+1. Go to Configure Plan in your plan settings, in Task, click Add task, select Command, and enter the following values:
         a.
 Task description: Build APK
         b.
 Executable: gradelw